Cookies on this website

 Biography

 I received my BSc (Hons) in Neuroscience from Cardiff University, my research focused on the peripheral nervous system and sensory neuron development with Professor Alun Davies.
 I completed a research training year at the Max Delbrück Centre for Molecular Medicine, in Berlin.
-I worked under the supervision of Professor Gary Lewin investigating novel proteins which modulate touch and pain sensation.
+I worked under the supervision of Professor Gary Lewin studing mechanisms of touch sensation.
 My doctoral training was completed at the University of Oxford.
-My Wellcome Trust DPhil Studentship focused on Ion Channels in Health & Disease (OXION).
+My Wellcome Trust DPhil Studentship investigated the role of Ion Channels in Health & Disease (OXION) with a focus on chronic pain.
 During my DPhil I received training from the Neural Injury Group (Oxford), the Max Delbrück Centre for Molecular Medicine (Berlin) and the University of New England (Maine, US).

-I am currently a post-doctoral research scientist in the Neural Injury Research Group led by Professor David Bennett.
+I am currently a senior post-doctoral research scientist in the Neural Injury Research Group led by Professor David Bennett, and Research Fellow at Wolfson College.

 Research Summary

-To investigate these questions my research uses a wide range techniques including: chemogenetic silencing, patch clamp electrophysiology and skin-nerve primary afferent recordings.
+To investigate these questions my research uses a wide range techniques including: Histology, molecular biology, viral construct design, chemogenetic silencing, patch-clamp electrophysiology and skin-nerve primary afferent recordings.

 Key publications